 Eastern State Penitentiary

-Eastern State Penitentiary is an old prison that has been turned into a visitor center.
+Eastern State Penitentiary is an old prison-turned visitor center.
 Built in the 1800s and operational through the middle of the 1900s, this prison has seen a lot.
-It was even home to some infamous players of the early 20th century – Al Capone had a cell there for a short time.
+It was even home to some infamous players of the early 20th century – Al Capone served a short sentence there.

 The prison shut down in the 1970s and remained destitute for nearly 20 years.
 It was reopened in 1994 to the public, but the infrastructure was not repaired.
 Some parts of the prison are falling apart, which adds a macabre feeling to an already morbid destination.